puppetlabs/puppet-docs/source/pe/2.0/compliance_using.markdown

     user {'httpd':
       audit => 'all',
     }
-    # Allow a user to change their password, but notify Puppet Compliance when they do:
+    # Allow this user to change their password, but trigger an audit event when they do:
     user {'admin':
       ensure => present,
       gid    => 'wheel',